The Miracles Foundation, Inc. Scholarships

 The Miracles Foundation, Inc. is a 501C3, organization supported by the community.

-Scholarship Eligibility
+Eligibility Requirements

-Be a graduating senior from a Detroit high school.
+Be a graduating senior from a Detroit high school

-Provide two recommendation letters from non-art faculty members.
+Submit two recommendation letters from non-art faculty

 For more information or to apply, please email info@themiraclesfoundation.org.